-We had six remarkable grant presentations this year, and we would like to thank all of them for not only explaining their grant requests, but also educating the Leadership Circle membership about the exceptional they do at Phoenix Children’s.
+We had six remarkable grant presentations this year, and we would like to thank all of them for not only explaining their grant requests, but also educating the Leadership Circle membership about the exceptional work they do at Phoenix Children’s.

 The voting was extremely close and while all the requests are certainly worthy of funding, we were able to fully fund four of the six programs.

 The 2017 recipients are listed below in order of the number of votes they received: